-Along with the book study guides and the biographies/autobiography, students also need The Good and the Beautiful Grammar and Writing Guide and a blank notebook for both writing and drawing.
+Along with the guides for the book studies, biographies, and autobiography, students need TGTB's Grammar and Writing Guide and a blank notebook for writing and drawing.
 The Grammar and Writing Guide is a non-consumable book that can also be used along with high school level courses.
-For the Abraham Lincoln study, students also need tracing paper, and for The Touch of Magic and The Story of Helen Keller study, they need drawing paper, a drawing pencil, a ruler, an eraser, and a 36- or 48-count set of Prismacolor pencils.
+Students will need a few art supplies for exercises and projects within these studies.
+For the Abraham Lincoln study, students need tracing paper, and for The Touch of Magic and The Story of Helen Keller study, they need drawing paper, a drawing pencil, a ruler, an eraser, and either a 36- or 48-count set of Prismacolor pencils.

 Students can write some of their answers directly in each book study guide, but some activities direct them to write in their notebook or work on drawing paper.
 While some activities require specific answers, others are more open-ended.
 For example, page 21 in the guide for Abraham Lincoln says:

 In your notebook, title a section “Noble Character Traits of Abraham Lincoln.”
 As you read Lincoln’s biography for this book study, keep notes in this section about his character.
 What little and big things made him great?
 Write your observations and include examples in your notebook.
 You will use these notes to write an essay after reading the book.
 Illustrate your notes if desired.

 The writing assignments for Abraham Lincoln are more demanding than are those for the other study.
 There are no essay assignments in the guide for The Touch of Magic and The Story of Helen Keller that are similar to the one alluded to in the quoted paragraph.
 Instead, students occasionally write short paragraphs.

 The Grammar and Writing Guide serves as a reference tool for grammar, punctuation, usage, and composition.
 Some lesson activities in the guides tell students to read a particular section in the Grammar and Writing Guide before completing an activity.